fachrihawari/hawari-dev/src/content/posts/binary-search.md

 Imagine you want to search a word in a dictionary, what will you do? open it from the first until you find the word? of course it will take a lot of time.

-Or maybe you will open it from the middle, if the word is in the left side, you will open the left side, if the word is in the right side, you will open the right side, and so on? this is more faster right?
+Or maybe you will open it from the middle.
+If the word is on the left side, you will open the left side; if the word is on the right side, you will open the right side, and so on.
+This is faster, right?

 The first method is called linear search or simple search, and the second method is what we call as binary search.